mustafahafidi/QC-to-LH/README.md

 |]
 ```

-Will show `LH`'s result on the binders `property` and `property_proof` as a warning.
-Why?
+Will show `LH`'s result on the binders `property` and `property_proof` as a warning at compile time.
 This is useful for IDE integration, because those warnings will automatically show in your IDE without you having to integrate liquidhaskell.

 Or if you have an extension that reads `.liquid` dirs to show you the errors ([like this one for vscode](https://marketplace.visualstudio.com/items?itemName=MustafaHafidi.liquidhaskell-diagnostics)), you can use the option `runLiquid` instead, which will run silently LH on the proof.